shapedthought/vcli/README.md

 - VB for AWS
 - VB for GCP

-It uses each of the products' API to provide a simple-to-use interface to get key information from Veeam systems.
+Note that the Enterprise Manager API is currently not supported.

+You can also add new endpoints by updating the profiles.json file, but it has been set up for OAuth only (currently).

 ## Why?

 The main aim here is to make using Veeam APIs more accessible by handling many of the barriers to entry such as authentication.

 If you are already a power API user with your own tools, then fantastic, please carry on with what you are doing!